 2. Wrinkled & Droopy Ends:

 As the water depletion increases, the succulent uses even the last drops of water stored in the leaves.
 This results in wrinkling of the leaves, which results in droopy ends.
 Another reason is the loss of moisture pressure inside the leaves, followed by dead ends.
+Ice Plant is a typical succulent plant whose leaves wrinkle when underwatered.
+Click here to learn how to care for Corpuscularia lehmannii.

 3. Leaves turn Brown: